Superabsorbent Polymer Supply During 2022 and Beyond

 This further reduced the SAP production to at least 2

 5. In a private disclosure to customers, Dow

 declared force majeure on GAA contracts and implemented

 supply allocation, affecting US SAP production capacity.
-SAP

 shipments have been delayed going into 2022 and beyond for several